Google Play will show where you can stream before you buy

 Google Play will support more than two dozen streaming apps -- just not the biggest by subscribers, Netflix.
 The company said it will continue to add more partners over time.

-Google Play is also adding features to more easily find what you're in the mood to watch.
-It will let you narrow down searches by genres, like comedy TV shows, an award winning drama, family movies, and you can give titles you've already seen a thums up or down so it can show you items similar to your past preferences.
-Google is also adding a option to save shows and movies to watch later, by long pressing on any title to add it to a watchlist.
+Google Play is also adding features designed to help you more easily find what you're in the mood to watch.
+It'll let you narrow down searches by genres, like comedy TV shows, an award winning drama, family movies, and you can give titles you've already seen a thumbs-up or -down so it can show you items similar to your past preferences.
+Google is also adding an option to save shows and movies to watch later, by long-pressing on any title to add it to a watch list.
 The service will show you when it becomes available to buy or rent on Play, if the price has recently dropped, or if it is now available to stream.

-The new features are rolling out to phones and tablets running on Google's Android system in the U.S. over the next few days, it said.
+The new features are rolling out to phones and tablets running on Google's Android system in the US over the next few days, the company said.

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.